1. Introduction

 2.1 Teaching and Learning

 In formulating schemes of work and teaching materials, staff should be aware of potential safeguarding risks as well as opportunities to strengthen children’s ability to protect themselves and make good choices.
 Specific PSHE schemes of work operate across all areas of the School (Jigsaw as a base scheme across the school with adaptations as appropriate).
 The School as a whole has the responsibility in developing good behaviour, respect for each other and tolerance and acceptance of difference.
-Drugs awareness and the dangers of diet and smoking are also taught to allow children to make sensible and appropriate healthy choices in developing their lifestyles as young people.
-PSHE topics including arranged marriage, FGM, homophobia, sexism, racism, and sex education and relationships education are also included at age appropriate phases (see PSHE Schemes of Work).
+Drugs awareness and the dangers of a poor diet and smoking are also taught to allow children to make sensible and appropriate healthy choices in developing their lifestyles as young people.
+PSHE topics including arranged marriage, FGM, homophobia, sexism, racism, and sex and relationships education are also included at age appropriate phases (see PSHE Schemes of Work).
 Staff are aware that the curriculum is not the only area where children will learn at school, and the School is alert to the need to clarify misunderstandings that may arise from what children teach each other, or what children misunderstand.
 The School also uses outside agencies and visiting speakers to supplement classroom teaching when appropriate.

 2.2 School Enrolment and Admissions